How To Learn Public Speaking In English

 6. Manage Your Nerves:

 It's normal to feel nervous before speaking in public.
 The key is to manage your anxiety and channel it into positive energy.
 Practice deep breathing exercises to calm your nerves.
 Visualize yourself delivering a successful speech.
 Focus on your message, not on your fears.
-Arrive at the venue early to familiarize yourself with the surroundings.
+Consider this: arrive at the venue early to familiarize yourself with the surroundings.
 Connect with your audience before you begin speaking.
 Remember, your audience wants you to succeed.
 Embrace the opportunity to share your message and connect with them.

 7. Seek Feedback and Learn from Your Mistakes: